soyeonkimgithub/soyeonkimgithub.github.io/_featured_categories/review.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Review and translation of article
+  Review or translation of article

 # (Optional) You can disable grouping posts by date.
 # no_groups: true